-Music Hall Studies is a twice yearly non-profit making journal devoted to furthering research into music hall and the variety theatre.
+Music Hall Studies was a twice yearly non-profit making journal devoted to furthering research into music hall and the variety theatre.

 In this edition, we feature George Edwardes, best known for inventing musical comedy at the Gaiety Theatre.
 But he was keen to diversify.
 He was, for instance, the manager of the Empire, Leicester Squire, at the time of the licensing scandal of 1894.
 We also focus on another amazing George – George Belmont, singer, comedian, clog dancer, theatre manager and arch-fiend of alliterative allusions.
 We tell the story of the murder of the cycling troupe owner, Letine, and turn the spotlight on the extraordinary Rudge Sisters: Letty Lind, Millie Hylton, Adelaide Astor, Lydia Flopp and Fanny Dango.

-Within the UK, the price of Music Hall Studies is £8.50 including post and package.
-To other EU countries, the price is £11 and to the rest of the world £15.
+The price of Music Hall Studies is £9 including post and package.
+To EU countries, the price is £12 and to the rest of the world £15.
 We only have a limited number of physical editions left so please email first to confirm availability.

-We are pleased to be able to offer Music Hall Studies issues 1 – 15 as electronic PDF issues at just £6.50 each.
-Just select electronic as opposed to physical [hard copy] when you place an order.
+We are pleased to be able to offer Music Hall Studies issues 1 – 15 as electronic PDF issues at just £6 each.
+Just request electronic as opposed to physical [hard copy] when you place an order.

 Alternatively we are pleased to offer Music Hall Studies on eBay.